-The SECURE project is financed by European Union through the GRANT AGREEMENT no. 101094902 concluded with the European Research Executive Agency (REA), under the powers delegated by the European Commission
+Funded by the European UnionThe SECURE project is financed by European Union through the GRANT AGREEMENT no. 101094902 concluded with the European Research Executive Agency (REA), under the powers delegated by the European Commission

 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Executive Agency (REA).
 Neither the European Union nor the granting authority can be held responsible for them.